 Figure 33 above presents data on self-reported tensions that IDPs have with fellow IDPs and with their host community.
-As illustrated in the figure, there seem to be minimal tensions within the IDP community, and there are no significant gender differences among male- and female-headed households.
-However, while FHHs reported some tensions (16 per cent) with the host community, for MHHs, this proportion at 33 per cent is approximately double that of the FHH.
+As illustrated in the figure, a smaller proportion of FHHs reported tensions with host or IDP communities compared to MHHs.
+While FHHs reported some tensions (11 per cent) with the host community, for MHHs, this proportion at 27 per cent is more than double that of the FHH.
 The relatively low prevalence of tensions with the host community reported by FHHs could be because females tend to stay within their communities and have minimal interactions with outsiders compared to males.
+On the other hand, the relatively low occurrences of tensions with the IDP community reported by the FHHs could be because females rely on each other for support and for tasks such as babysitting.